 In cases concerning dangerous, life-threatening, exploding airbags, a product liability lawsuit is the best way to get justice and compensation for those harmed and the right thing to do for public safety.
 Manufacturers must be held responsible for any injuries caused by their products.

-The Louisiana product liability attorneys at Herman Herman Katz have recovered billions of dollars against manufacturers who marketed and sold dangerous, defective, and harmful products.
+The Louisiana product liability attorneys at Herman, Katz, Gisleson & Cain have recovered billions of dollars against manufacturers who marketed and sold dangerous, defective, and harmful products.
 Contact us online or call (844) 943-7627 for more information or a free case consultation.

 Comments for this article are closed.